-Since listing on the ASX, both the Board and Management have moved promptly to develop a whole of enterprise risk management framework, which resulted in the Board approving on 29 June 2021 the Company's Risk Management Policy.
-The policy aims to support the Company's risk management framework and outlines the Company's commitment to sound risk management practices aligned to regulatory and shareholder requirements.
-The policy also sets out the Board's risk appetite relating to the health, safety and wellbeing of the Company's workforce, the environment, community, reputational risks, project delivery, and legislative compliance breaches.
+The Board and Management have developed a whole of enterprise risk management standard and Risk Management Policy.

+The policy aims to support the Company's risk management standard that outlines the Company's commitment to sound risk management practices aligned to regulatory and shareholder requirements.

+During the reporting period, the Board also developed a Board's risk appetite statement relating to the Company's material risk of the health, safety and wellbeing of the Company's workforce, the environment, community, reputational risks, project delivery, and legislative compliance breaches.

 Work on developing the Company's risk management framework, standards, risk registers and reporting is ongoing.
-The objectives of the risk management framework will be to provide processes for the regular identification and assessment of key risks and controls (financial and nonfinancial) as well as strategies to manage material risks across the business appropriately.
+The objectives of the risk management framework will be to provide processes for the regular identification and assessment of key risks and controls (financial and nonfinancial) as well as strategies to appropriately manage material risks across the business.